Matthev00/JB-RAG/README.md

 Code is parsed into chunks using a custom CodeParser, and embeddings are generated with a SentenceTransformer model.
 The FAISS index enables fast similarity-based searches, supporting both radius-based and top-k retrieval methods.
 The system is designed to be modular, allowing easy customization of embedding models and repositories, while ensuring reproducibility through experiment tracking with Optuna and Weights & Biases.

+The code documentation is generated using MkDocs and hosted on GitHub Pages.

 ### Experiments

 #### Hyperparameters tuning